jgauffin/Griffin.Data/docs/Article/Article.md

 Introduction
 ===========

-This article is about version 2.0 of my object/relation mapper and data mapper Griffin.Data and is divided into parts.
+This article is about version 2.0 of my object/relation mapper and data mapper Griffin.Data.
+The article cannot cover everything, the purpose is only to demonstrate some of the features in Griffin.Data.
+To read more, visit the GitHub repository.
+There is plenty of documentation there.

 * Part 1 - Why I created Griffin.Data.
 * Part 2 - Scaffolding and inspecting the generated files.